davidystephenson/context-creator/README.md

 ## Problem

-Creating and using React contexts out of the box requires repeating boilerplate code for each new context including defining a context type, creating a context, defining a hook to consume the context, and defining a provider component that wraps the internal context provider.
+Creating and using React contexts out of the box requires repeating boilerplate code for each new context:

+* defining a context type
+* creating a context
+* defining a hook to consume the context
+* defining a provider component that wraps the internal context provider

 ### Without Context Creator